thomasvincent/wordpress-gmail-cli/README.md

 ## Enterprise Enhancements

-For enterprise environments, additional enhancements are available in the `enterprise-enhancements.md` file.
+For enterprise environments, additional enhancements are available in the `enterprise-enhancements.md` file and implemented in `bin/enterprise-setup.sh`.
 These include:

 ### Security Enhancements